If you study by distance education, you need to do an approved course with an approved institution.

 Lily’s institution told her the course she’s studying needs 200 hours to complete.
 A full time study load at her institution is 20 hours per week.
-Therefore, her course would take 10 weeks to complete if she has a full time study load: 200 ÷ 20 = 10.
+That means, her course takes 10 weeks with a full time study load: 200 ÷ 20 = 10.

 We assess Lily’s student payment on these hours - not how many hours she actually spends studying.

-Students must study at least 75% of the full time study load to get a payment.
-For Lily, that’s 15 hours a week.
+Lily has to study at least 15 hours a week to reach the 75% of the full time study load rule to get a payment.

-If Lily needs more than 10 weeks to complete her course, she’ll need to meet the allowable time rules, or reasonable time rules for ABSTUDY.
+If Lily needs more than 10 weeks to complete her course, she’ll need to meet the allowable time rules.
+If she gets ABSTUDY, she’ll need to meet the reasonable time rules.
 Read about allowable time for study while getting Youth Allowance or allowable time while getting Austudy.

 Example 2 - credit point weightings system

-If your institution uses a credit point weightings system, you need to work out if your units add up to a full time study load.
+Nick’s institution uses a credit point weighting system.
+This means Nick needs to work out if his units add up to a full time study load.

 Nick’s institution considers 500 credit points as a full time study load for a semester.
-Nick needs to study at least 375 credit points to meet the 75% study load requirement to get his student payment.
+Nick has to study at least 375 credit points to reach the 75% study load rule to get a payment.

 In semester 1, Nick is studying 3 units.
-2 of these units have a weighting of 120 credit points each and 1 unit has a weighting of 100 credit points.
+Two of these units have a weighting of 120 credit points each.
+The third unit has a weighting of 100 credit points.

 120 + 120 + 100 = 340 credit points

-As this is less than 375 credit points, Nick doesn’t meet the 75% study load requirement.
+This is less than 375 credit points, Nick doesn’t meet the 75% study load rule.
 Nick must tell us about this as soon as possible to avoid a debt.
 There may be another payment for Nick.
 He should check our Payment and Service Finder.

 Submission of assignments